gouldsonium/NuxtStory/README.md

 ### Preview Environment

-Build the application for production that changes whenever content is saved in StoryBlok
+Build the application for production that changes whenever content is saved and allow you to use the Storyblok visual editor

 - Set STORYBLOK_VERSION = 'draft'
 - Use a STORYBLOK_ACCESS_TOKEN with 'preview' access level